K-theory, local cohomology and tangent spaces to Hilbert schemes: Introduction

 \end{question}

-For $p=\mathrm{dim}(X)$, this has been answered affirmatively by Green and Griffiths in \cite{GGtangentspace}, see Section 7.2 for details: \begin{theorem} \cite{GGtangentspace} For $p=d(:=\mathrm{dim}(X))$, there exists a map from tangent space to Hilbert scheme to that to cycles class group
+For $p=\mathrm{dim}(X)$, this has been answered affirmatively by Green and Griffiths in \cite{GGtangentspace}, see Section 7.2 for details: \begin{theorem} \cite{GGtangentspace} For $p=d :=\mathrm{dim}(X)$, there exists a map from the tangent space to the Hilbert scheme at a point $Y$ to the tangent space to the cycle group

 \end{theorem}